joseadame/polymer-demo/README.md

 # polymer-demo
 A Polymer demo app

-A basic Polymer app that display in Google Maps points of interest.
+A basic Polymer app that display points of interest in Google Maps